 As computers continue to advance in computing power the need to display more information is greater than ever.
 Our USB display adapters are based on DisplayLink technology and the driver limit until now has been 6 USB attached monitors.
-Now, with the DisplayLink 7.5 M1 driver and our Plugable USB graphics adapters and docks, this limit has been removed.
-14 Monitors plus one to two additional on PCIe is the new limit.
+Now, with the DisplayLink 7.5 M1 driver (and higher) and our Plugable USB graphics adapters and docks, this limit has been removed.
+14 monitors via DisplayLink plus one to two additional via on-board PCIe graphics is the new limit.

 Here’s a video of a massive 14 monitor setup we created in our office with Plugable hubs and graphics adapters.
 Take a look: